 Salamanca is a somewhat small city located in the state of New York.
-With a population of 5,652 people and just one neighborhood, Salamanca is the 284th largest community in New York.
-Much of the housing stock in Salamanca was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 5,586 people and just one neighborhood, Salamanca is the 284th largest community in New York.
+Salamanca has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salamanca is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salamanca is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Salamanca who work in sales jobs (14.23%), office and administrative support (13.82%) and maintenance occupations (9.18%).